-- Read errors: What to do when encountering erroneous sectors on the source media - → Try to get the data nevertheless (several retries) - → If really not accessible, then it wasn't for the suspect as well! " When still suspected → Hardware investigation (platter surface) - → Write zeros ('0x00') to the destination instead " This will cause the least harm and not introduce other material " Additionally, mark it as "BAD" externally or within - Wiped destination disk - → Ideally, the destination disk should be wiped before acquiring
+- Read errors: What to do when encountering erroneous sectors on the source media - $\rightarrow$ Try to get the data nevertheless (several retries) - → If really not accessible, then it wasn't for the suspect as well! " When still suspected → Hardware investigation (platter surface) - → Write zeros ('0x00') to the destination instead " This will cause the least harm and not introduce other material - Additionally, mark it as "BAD" externally or within (not pure 0x00) - Wiped destination disk - → Ideally the destination disk should be wiped before acquiring

-" This means all zeros, not just a complete formatting! " Reason: Read errors, larger size, ... precaution → Not needed when acquiring to an image file
+" This means all zeros, not just a (fast/complete) formatting! " Reason: Read errors, larger size, ... precaution → Not needed when acquiring to an image file